 News Flash Home

-- Any money received through the mail will be deposited in the inmate's Trust Account.
+- All money received for or from an inmate will be deposited into a Trust Account.

 - Money in this account will be subject to payment for all Jail fees and services and any other expenses incurred while the inmate is incarcerated.

 - Inmates may use available funds to purchase items through the Jail canteen as well as phone cards.